-Depending on the number of lines that remain after regularisation, the initial roof partition may have a high complexity; it may contain many small faces.
-To reduce the complexity of the roof partition, an optimisation step is performed.
-In this step a roof plane is assigned to each face in the roof partition (second operation Figure 6).
+Depending on the number of lines that remain after regularisation, the initial roof-partition may still have a high complexity; it may contain many small faces.
+To further reduce the complexity of the roof-partition and to simultaniously assign an optimal roofplane to each face, an optimisation step is performed.
+In this step a roof plane is assigned to each face in the roof-partition (see Figure 1.6 step 5).
 This is done in such a way that 1) the total error with the input point cloud is minimised and 2) the total length of the edges between faces of a different roof plane is minimised.
+This optimisation thus seeks an optimal balance between respectively a good data fit and a low complexity of the roof-partition.
+After the optimisation is complete, the edges for which the two incident faces are assigned to the same roof plane are removed from the partition.
+The faces in the resulting final roof-partition are referred to as roof-parts.